puneetdevadiga/avm-ptn-wan-custom/README.md

 > The author assumes no responsibility for any breaking changes that may occur.
 Any feedback or issues related to the AVM should be reported to the respective module's GitHub repository.

-# Customized Azure Virtual WAN Hub Networking using AVM modiles
+# Azure Virtual WAN with Viruta kHub Networking using Azure Verified Modules

 This module is designed to simplify the creation of virtual wan based networks in Azure.